 We’re going to explore 5 reasons why your school should consider adding a flex day to its schedule, and we’ll include some examples from one school that has done it really well.
 Scott Rains and Kelly Musgrove are two educators from Georgia who have worked at the STEM Institute at Newton College and Career Academy.
 The STEM Institute uses a Project-Based-Learning approach, interwoven with a STEM-focused curriculum.
 In their roles at this school, they had firsthand experience in managing a Flex Day, and seeing the amazing things it allowed students to accomplish.
-Listen to our full interview with them here.
+Listen to the interview below.

 A flex day gives students and teachers tremendous opportunities for expanded learning and collaboration.
 But how can you make a flex day successful?
 Consider these three tips.

 3 Tips for Making a Flex Day a Success

 1. Ensure stakeholder buy-in

 Consider all of your stake-holders in the process of implementing and managing a flex day.
 This means staff, students, and parents.
 Address their concerns and involve them in the decision making process.